YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Read \* Command for Terminals
 +++++++++++++++++++++++++++++

-If the terminal has ESCAPE sequencing enabled, and the input contains a valid escape sequence or a terminator character, YottaDB/GT.M stores the entire sequence in $ZB and returns the ASCII representation of the first character.
+If the terminal has ESCAPE sequencing enabled, and the input contains a valid escape sequence or a terminator character, YottaDB stores the entire sequence in $ZB and returns the ASCII representation of the first character.

 Example:

 .. parsed-literal::
-   GTM>kill
+   YDB>kill
-   GTM>use $principal:escape
+   YDB>use $principal:escape
-   GTM>read \*x set zb=$zb zwrite
+   YDB>read \*x set zb=$zb zwrite
    (Press the F11 key on the VT220 terminal keyboard) x=27 zb=$C(27)_"[23~"

 This enters an escape sequence in response to a READ \*.
-The READ * assigns the code for <ESC> to the variable X. YottaDB/GT.M places the entire escape sequence in $ZB.
+The READ * assigns the code for <ESC> to the variable X. YottaDB places the entire escape sequence in $ZB.
 As some of the characters are not graphic, that is, visible on a terminal, the example transfers the contents of $ZB to the local variable ZB and uses a ZWRITE so that the non-graphic characters appear in $CHAR() format.

 When escape processing is disabled, READ \*x returns 27 in x for an <ESC>.
 If the escape introducer is also a TERMINATOR, $ZB has a string of length one (1), and a value of the $ASCII() representation of the escape introducer; otherwise, $ZB holds the empty string.
-YottaDB/GT.M stores the remaining characters of the escape sequence in the input stream.
+YottaDB stores the remaining characters of the escape sequence in the input stream.
 A READ command following a READ * command returns the remaining characters of the escape sequence.

 Example:

 .. parsed-literal::
-   GTM>kill
+   YDB>kill
-   GTM>use $principal:(noescape:term=$char(13))
+   YDB>use $principal:(noescape:term=$char(13))
-   GTM>read \*x set zb=$zb read y:0 zwrite
+   YDB>read \*x set zb=$zb read y:0 zwrite
    (Press the F11 key on the terminal keyboard) [23~x=27 y="[23~" zb=""
-   GTM>use $principal:noecho read \*x set zb=$zb read y:0 use $principal:echo zwrite
+   YDB>use $principal:noecho read \*x set zb=$zb read y:0 use $principal:echo zwrite
    x=27
    y="[23~"
    zb=""
-   GTM>read \*x set zb=$zb use $principal:flush read y:0 zwrite
+   YDB>read \*x set zb=$zb use $principal:flush read y:0 zwrite
    x=27
    y=""
    zb=""